 LivaNova is increasingly dependent on its information technology systems and those of third parties to operate its business, and certain products of the Company include integrated software and information technology.
 Such dependencies have been exacerbated by remote working practices.
 LivaNova relies on information technology systems to collect and process customer orders, manage product manufacturing and shipping, and support regulatory compliance.
 The Company routinely processes, stores and transmits large amounts of data, including sensitive personal information, patient health information and confidential business information.
 The secure processing, maintenance and transmission of this information is critical to LivaNova's operations.
 The quantity and complexity of the Company's products and information technology systems make such systems vulnerable to cyber-attacks, breakdown, interruptions, destruction, loss or compromise of data, obsolescence or incompatibility among systems or other significant disruptions.
 The Company has experienced, and is continually at risk of being subject to cyber-attacks and other disruptions.
 Programs and systems may require frequent updates or may no longer be supported, which may impact the ability of the Company's information technology systems to operate properly or without disruption.
 Unauthorized persons routinely attempt to access LivaNova's systems to disrupt, disable or degrade services, obtain proprietary or confidential information, make ransom demands, and/or remotely disrupt or access the systems of large health care providers by exploiting the Company's systems.
 Furthermore, LivaNova's security assessments of third-party vendors may be inadequate to determine whether their security protocols are sufficient to withstand a cyber-attack or other security breach.
-LivaNova's security assessments of third-party vendors may be inadequate to determine whether their security breaches.
-Cyber-attacks or other security breaches could remain undetected for an extended period,
+LivaNova also cannot be certain that the Company will receive timely notification of such cyber-attacks or other security breaches.
+Cyberattacks or other security breaches could remain undetected for an extended period, which could potentially result in significant harm to the Company's information technology systems, as well as unauthorized access to the information stored on and transmitted by the Company's information technology systems.
+In addition, to access LivaNova's products and services, its clients may use computers and other devices that are beyond the Company's security control safeguards.